warestack/watchflow/docs/getting-started/quick-start.md

    - Verify that rules are being applied correctly

 2. **Try acknowledgment workflow**
-   - When a rule violation occurs, comment: `@watchflow acknowledge`
-   - Add reasoning: `@watchflow acknowledge - Emergency fix, all comments have been resolved`
+   - When a rule violation occurs, comment: `@watchflow acknowledge "Emergency fix, all comments have been resolved"` or `@watchflow ack "Emergency fix, all comments have been resolved"`
    - Watch how AI evaluates your acknowledgment request

 3. **Verify rule enforcement**